GaganpreetKhurana/Financial_Assistant/README.md

 **Planned and in Progress**

-- Visualization of User data
+- Visualization of user data
-- Improvement/COmpletion of UI, e.g., Home page
+- Improvement/Completion of UI, e.g., Home page
 - Assessing the feature for voice-based interaction through Text to speech
-- Assessing multilingual interaction
+- Adding multilingual interaction

 ---